bioinfologics/satsuma2/README.md

 sbatch -p tgac-long -c $3 -J $5 -o ${5}.log --mem ${4}G slurm_tmp.sh

 ```
-**Please note, the parameters -km\_mem and -sl\_mem are only applied when using a job submission system.
-If SatsumaSynteny2 is run without a submission system KMatch jobs will be launched as background processes and will compete for available memory which may cause the software to abort if not enough memory is available.
-We strongly recommend using a job submission system to run SatsumaSynteny2 to allow more control of the resource requirements of the software.**

 ### Notes

+* If SatsumaSynteny2 is run without a submission system, KMatch jobs will be launched synchronously in order to keep memory requirements low.
+If you have plenty of memory available you can opt to run the KMatch jobs asynchronously (-km_sync 0).
+KMatch requires a lot of memory and multiple KMatch processes running at the same time may cause SatsumaSynteny2 to abort if not enough memory is available.
+* The parameters -km\_mem and -sl\_mem are only applied when using a job submission system.
+We strongly recommend using a job submission system to run SatsumaSynteny2 which allows more control of the resource requirements of this software.
 * If the output directory is not empty, SatsumaSynteny2 will not overwrite any files but exit with an error message.  * Idling processes self-terminate after two minutes.
 The overall alignments will still complete, but using fewer processes.  * If alignment runs locally but not on the server farm, check whether processes on the farm can communicate via TCP/IP.  * Currently, the entire sequences are loaded into RAM by each process.
 For comparison of large genomes, we strongly recommend to make sure that the CPUs have enough RAM available (~ the size of both genomes in bytes).

 ### Parameter choice, execution and data preparation